sophWillis/Fitt/README.md

 An inclusive part of the design for this application is the image toggle, which allows the user to switch between male and female images by clicking the icon displayed in the bottom right corner of each image (both in the home page and details pages).

-In the homepage I had to add a function to fix the first image returned from the API because the source for the female image was incorrect.
+In the homepage I had to add a function to fix the first image returned from the API because the source for the female image is incorrect.

 **To improve:**
 *I plan to use the event.target from each of the gender icons, when clicked, to change the image only for the card that holds the icons, not all cards.
-I would also like to create a user profile page, where the user can toggle a setting to fix the gender of every image in the site - I plan to add a checkbox for the user to be able to choose that no gender should be specified (I will enabled this by default).
+I would also like to create a user profile page, where the user can enable/disable a setting to set the gender of every image in the site - I plan to also add a checkbox for the user to be able to choose that no gender should be specified (I will enabled this by default).
 When this feature is enabled, the images will be random and will feature both men and women, ensuring that one gender is never chosen as the default.*

 ### Details.js